nikhil0207/opendoc-sg-courts-mobile-app-user-guide/main.md

 ## Getting started

-Thank you for showing your interest in the testing for the SG Courts Mobile App (“the App”).
+Thank you for showing your interest in the SG Courts Mobile App (“the App”).
 The App will be the focal point for the Judiciary’s e-services.
 The App allows for:

 *  access to your case files;
 *  access to your hearing calendar; and